gatling/gatling/src/sphinx/quickstart.rst

 Just unzip the downloaded bundle to a folder of your choice.

 .. warning::
-  We just ask you to **not use a path containing spaces**, there might be some issues.
+  We ask you to **not use a path containing spaces**, as this can cause issues.

-  For Windows users, we also recommend that you do not place Gatling in the *Programs* folder as there might be permission issues.
+  For Windows users, we also recommend that you do not place Gatling in the *Programs* folder as there may be permission issues.

 In order to run Gatling, you need to have a JDK installed.
-We recommend that you use the latest version.
+We recommend that you use the latest version of JDK7.

 For all details regarding the installation and the tuning of the operating system (OS), please refer to the :ref:`operations` section.